-Implementation of a quantitative method based on external operational loss data is a regulatory requirement in the advanced measurement approach (AMA), as this complements historic data on operational losses in the entities.
+Implementation of a quantitative method based on external operational loss data is a regulatory requirement8 in the advanced measurement approach (AMA), as this complements historic data on operational losses in the entities.

-The Group has signed up to the ORX (Operational Riskdata eXchange) association, which provides information on operating losses for banks worldwide, to implement a quantitative methodology.
+In order to implement a quantitative methodology, the Group has joined up to the ORX (Operational Riskdata eXchange) association, which provides information on operating losses of banks worldwide.